 The PCAOB highlighted reliance on company-produced data as a recurring deficiency area for 2022 through 2024.
 AS 1105.10 states that when using information produced by the company as audit evidence, the auditor should evaluate whether the information is sufficient and appropriate for the auditor’s purposes by testing the accuracy and completeness of the information.

+The fix is straightforward but requires discipline.
 For any system report you rely on, document what you did to test its completeness and accuracy.
-If you used the aged trial balance as your confirmation population, how did you verify that every customer with a balance appeared on the report?
+If you used the aged TB as your confirmation population, how did you verify that every customer with a balance appeared on the report?
 If you used a revenue detail report to select transactions for testing, how did you confirm the report included all transactions posted in the period?
-Create a separate data reliability working paper for each report used.

 This deficiency is especially common at smaller firms where the issuer’s IT environment is less mature.
 A client using an off-the-shelf accounting package with limited reporting capabilities may produce manual Excel exports that the auditor uses as the basis for substantive testing.
 The completeness and accuracy of that export needs testing just as much as a formal ERP report.